GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

 ### Copying AI/ML training script to the GPU cluster
 There are 2 supported ways to copy training scripts to the GPU cluster.
 1. The first and preferred method is via GCSFuse.
-Users can simply provide their GCS bucket where they can have training scripts and data via the ‘GCS_MOUNT_LIST’ parameter.
+Users can simply provide their GCS bucket where they can store training scripts and data via the ‘GCS_MOUNT_LIST’ parameter.
 Cluster provisioning tool will mount the GCS bucket in the VM as a local volume using GCSFuse.
 2. The second way is via copying scripts from the local directory.
 For that
    - First the user needs to mount a local directory containing training scripts to ‘/usr/aiinfra/copy ’ location.
 To do that use the ‘docker run’ command with option ‘-v /localdirpath:/usr/aiinfra/copy ’
    - Then the user needs to provide the destination location as ‘COPY_DIR_PATH’ parameter.
 All the files under the mounted local directory will be copied to all the VMs under the path provided.
 If COPY_DIR_PATH’  is not provided then the default destination path is ‘/usr/aiinfra/copy ’ in the VM.